TylerYep/wolfbot/README.md

 ### One Night Ultimate Werewolf: AI Edition
 By Tyler Yep and Harry Sha

 To try it out, run 'python src/main.py' in the terminal.
+(Python 3.7)
-(Python 3.7) Constants, along with their use cases, are listed in src/const.py.
+Constants, along with their use cases, are listed in src/const.py.

 # Development
 ## October 2018
-More Wolf updates.
+More Wolf updates - I updated the Expectimax algorithm and changed the statements Wolves use.
+Fully tested all Wolf types and finished Pylint refactoring.

 ## September 2018